The landscape is changing for new and old players. It’s interesting to watch the ground shift and wonder where our world of information is going.

 Windows Vista wasn’t ready in time for Xmas shopping and the computer manufacturers got worried that people would begin to put off their new system purchases until the spring.
 Microsoft cooked up a coupon deal to entice you into buying your new computer now instead of waiting for Vista: beginning today, most PC manufacturers will give you a coupon for a discounted version of Windows Vista when you buy a new computer. […] continuedRead more

 Microsoft has released a significant upgrade to its Windows Desktop Search program.
 It should now be considered a core component of Windows XP and should be installed on every computer.
 (Exactly the same technology is a core component of Windows Vista, inseparable from the rest of the operating system.)
-Here’s the page for downloading new version 3.0, which should also soon be available on the main Windows Desktop Search web page. […] continuedRead more
+Here’s the page for downloading new version 3.0 […] continuedRead more

 Lawyer alert: amendments to the Federal Rules of Civil Procedure take effect on December 1 governing electronic discovery.
 Here’s an article from a technology news site about the upcoming changes, and here’s a legal blog with a few more details.